Flutterwave/Java-v3/documentation/Subscriptions.md

 ##  Activate a Subscription

-This describes how to activate a subscription
+This describes how to activate a subscription.

 ```java
 Response flwResponse = new Subscriptions().